Away With The Steiners

 It doesn’t cost to enter but you will need to cover your head to enter the Ajmeri Dargah.

-2. Akbari Masjid / Akbari Mosque in Ajmer Sharif Dargah
+2. Akbari Masjid: Akbari Mosque in Ajmer Sharif Dargah

-This is part of the famous dargah too.
-The main entrance is through the Nizam Gate at the front of the dargah.
-And just inside, is the recognisable green and white mosque, Akbari Masjid.
+The main entrance is through the Nizam Gate at the front of the Dargah.
+Then just inside, is the recognisable green and white mosque, Akbari Masjid

 The mosque was constructed in 1571 and is now an Arabic and Persian school for religious education.